maxkoshevoi/ResponseSchemaHeader/README.md

 ```

 And you only need `registration` and `vehicleModel.code` on your client.
-After adding this header to the request:
+After adding this header to the request (it's case insensitive by default):

 ```json
 ResponseSchema: [ "Registration", "ModelCode", { "vehicleModel": [ "code" ] } ]